Oladipupo-Erinle/US-SUPERSTORE/README.md

 ## Business solutions and insights derived

-Utilizing pivot tables and charts played a pivotal role in analyzing and transforming data, leading to valuable insights that directly tackled crucial business problems faced by the management.
+Utilizing pivot tables and charts played a pivotal role in analyzing and transforming data, leading to valuable insights that directly tackled crucial business problems faced by Us Superstore.

 The derived insights provided clarity and actionable solutions for the following key business challenges: